 - Once our memberships have closed for the Parade (normally Fair Day), that’s it.
 We do not take last minute applications (sorry).

-- If you want to take a pillion, they must be female-identified, over 18 years old and be a Pillion/Associate member
+- If you want to take a pillion, they must be female-identified or gender-queer, over 18 years old and be a Pillion/Associate member

 - L and P plate rides can ride in the Parade with us (but you’ll need to attend the Mardi Gras Preparation ride)

 - You must be able to do a slow speed U-turn